Summary

 The Client

-SUPAHUMANS is an AI talent platform — one of a dozen that entered 2026 claiming to transform how teams scale work with AI.
+SUPAHUMANS is an AI talent platform, one of a dozen that entered 2026 claiming to transform how teams scale work with AI.
 The product existed.
-The positioning didn't.
-They arrived mid-rebrand from a previous name, Assistant Lee, that read like a staffing agency in a strip mall.
+The positioning did not.
+The company arrived mid-rebrand from a previous name, Assistant Lee, that read like a staffing agency in a strip mall.

 The Problem